 In this MEA, 5th Grade students will work in teams to determine a procedure for ranking Storage Sheds for a construction company that is moving to a new facility to purchase.
 Students will need to calculate the square feet and cubic feet of space for the Storage Shed, make decisions based on a table of data, and write a letter to the client providing evidence for their decisions.

-This Model Eliciting Activity (MEA) asks students to develop a procedure to select a hurricane shutter company.
+This Model Eliciting Activity (MEA) asks students to develop a procedure to select a hurricane shutter company based on several data points.

-This exciting MEA requires students to review data and rank travel dates from best to worst in terms of weather conditions, to help the Neely Family decide what the best dates would be to go camping in Madison Fl.
+In this Model-Eliciting Activity (MEA), students will review data and rank travel dates from best to worst in terms of weather conditions, to help the Neely Family decide what the best dates would be to go camping in Madison Fl.
 Students will consider wind speed, air pressure, humidity, air temperature by analyzing the given charts which include these data week by week.
 Students will work as a groups and create a model for ranking these dates.
 Students have fun, use problem solving and collaborative strategies while learning about the properties of weather.

 This MEA gives students the opportunity to use real world data to rank proposed product lines from most likely to be profitable to least likely to be profitable.
 There are two sequential tasks; the second task adds a component of complexity to the original task.
 Students will apply multiplication and division skills in problem solving, write a procedure with grade-appropriate organization and conventions, and participate in group collaboration to complete this task.